 Money orders are a form of payment printed on a piece of paper that looks similar to a check.

-Unlike a check, a money order is prepaid with cash.
+Unlike a check, a money order is prepaid with cash or a debit card.
+What is the purpose of a money order?
 Money orders are useful when you need to send payment through the mail.

 Paying for goods or services with a money order is a simple process.
-You pay the vendor in cash or with a debit card, who then issues you the money order.
+You pay the vendor in cash or with a debit card and they will then issue you the money order.

 Once you have the money order in hand, you can fill it out and send or deliver it to the recipient.
 The recipient can cash or deposit the money order just like a check.